apache/trafficcontrol/.github/actions/to-integration-tests/README.md

 # to-integration-tests JavaScript action
 This action runs the Traffic Ops Go client integration tests with the Traffic Ops API.
 - Requires an SMTP service (see `smtp_address` input)
-- Provides a Riak server at address `trafficvault.infra.ciab.test`

 ## Inputs